Here are a few valuable tips on education and wisdom from the diaries of John Quincy Adams.1

 At age 11, Adams went with his Father to Europe where he would spend the next seven years.

 Around age 14: “The years 1781–1782 he spent in St. Petersburg [Russia] as private secretary and interpreter to Francis Dana, U.S. minister to Russia.”
 (Massachusetts Historical Society)

 At age 16 John Quincy Adams writes:

 The relationships John Quincy Adams developed during his time in Europe were remarkable.
-Here are a few journal fragments in which I only use the names we may recognize:
+Here are a few journal fragments with a few well-known names:

 [1783/1784] – Age 16

 Aug.
 10th Sunday.
 This morning at about 10 O’Clock, I accompanied my Father to Passy to see Dr. Franklin whom I knew already, and Mr. Jay . . .